obillekyle/w11-react/README.md

 - All contributions are welcome as long as
   - it doesn't contains breaking changes
   - improves code quality
-  - replace ternary operators into "something better"
+  - does not replace ternary operators into "something better"

 ## Preview